OffchainLabs/benchmarking-stylus/matrix_multiplication/solidity-matrix-multiplication/README.md

 2. Foundry tests for local and on-chain validation.

 3. Transaction sender script:
-   - `matrix_tx_sender.sh` → Deploys the contract and sends matrix multiplication transactions (10×10 to 40x40).
+   - `matrix_tx_sender.sh` → This script deploys the contract and sends matrix multiplication transactions (10×10 to 40x40).

 ## Prerequisites